 Cognitive stimulations are actions and activities where the main objective is to improve or maintain brain functions.
 It is about carrying out different exercises aimed at stimulating cognitive abilities such as attention, memory, language, executive functions, visuospatial functions, perception, etc.

-At a scientific level, it has been shown that brain training regularly stimulates brain plasticity.
+We see that regular brain training stimulates brain plasticity.
 Even if we don’t realize it, in our daily actions whether it’s reading a book, driving to work or cooking we exercise our neurons.
 However, our brain tends to stimulate the parts that it uses most but we stop stimulating very important parts.
-That’s why it’s important to do a proper brain training to train all the functions.
+That’s why it’s important to do proper brain training to train all the functions.

 In order for brain training to be more effective, it must be adapted to the person who is doing it and look for the ideal moment when the brain is at its maximum level of activity.

 To understand well what brain training and cognitive stimulation are about, we must learn and understand concepts such as brain plasticity.

 Broadly speaking, according to recent research we can say that brain plasticity (or neuroplasticity) is “the ability of the nervous system to change its structure and functioning throughout its life, as a reaction to the diversity in the environment”.